2013–14 Heart of Midlothian F.C. season: Results and fixtures

+Pre-season / Friendlies

 Scottish Premiership

 The fixture list for the first 33 Scottish Premiership matches in the 2013–14 season was announced on 19 June.
 Hearts were given an away game to start the season against St Johnstone, and as a result of entering Administration Hearts started the season on minus fifteen points.
 It took Hearts until 25 January 2014, to reach positive points, where a win over Ross County put them on plus two points.

 The club's relegation from the Scottish Premiership was confirmed on 5 April 2014, for the first time since 1981.
 Hearts won 4–2 away to Partick Thistle, however St Mirren beat Motherwell 3–2, subsequently making it impossible for Hearts to catch up.
 Hearts were sat on thirteen points, seventeen behind nearest rival Partick Thistle.